 Head lice are usually picked up by head-to-head contact; it takes about 30 seconds for a single louse to transfer from one scalp to another.
 Less often, sharing hats, combs or pillows can spread them.
 Head lice live only on humans and die in a day or two away from the human scalp.
 They cannot be caught from animals.

 Head lice can affect anyone, but are:

-- Most common in children between the ages of 4 and 11 - More common in girls than boys - Most often found at the start of the school year
+- Most common in children between the ages of 4 and 11. - More common in girls than boys.